Lash Extension Safety and Aftercare Product Sourcing Guide for Salon Suppliers

 Let’s set the record straight immediately: Eyelash extensions themselves do not cause styes.
 However, poor hygiene habits while wearing extensions absolutely do.

-For the B2B salon owner, understanding the relationship between eyelash extensions and styes is critical for liability protection and client retention.
+For the B2B salon owner, understanding the relationship between eyelash extensions and styes is critical for risk protection and client retention.
 A client who blames you for an infection is a lost client.
 A client who learns from you how to prevent it becomes a loyal advocate.

 As a factory-direct brand, LASHMAITRE prioritizes eye health.
 We advocate for the use of medical-grade, oil-free cleansers that keep the lash line sterile without compromising retention.
 This guide is your script for turning a medical scare into an educational moment.